gadenbuie/xaringanExtra/README.md

 #### 📺 [Broadcast Demo](https://gadenbuie.github.io/xaringanExtra/broadcast)

-**Broadcast** lets others follow along, in real time\!
+**Broadcast** lets others follow along, in real time!
 Built with [PeerJS](https://peerjs.com), **broadcast** give you a unique URL to share with your viewers.
-Then, when they load your slides, their slides will automatically follow you as you present\!
+Then, when they load your slides, their slides will automatically follow you as you present!

 To equip your slides with broadcast capabilities, add the following chunk to your slides’ `.Rmd` file.